Increase home value before appraisal

 If consolidating high-interest debt, pay off those creditors immediately after receiving the cash to avoid late payments.

 The money you receive from a cash-out refinance is not considered taxable income.
 Since the funds are loan proceeds, not earnings, they aren’t subject to federal income tax.
 However, how you use the money may affect tax benefits.
-For example, if you use cash for home improvements, you may be able to deduct the mortgage interest.
+If you use cash for home improvements, you may be able to deduct the mortgage interest.
 Using it for personal expenses like debt consolidation generally doesn’t qualify.

 The amount you can cash out depends on your home equity, credit profile, and loan type.
 Most conventional loans allow borrowing up to 80% LTV (loan-to-value).
-FHA cash-out refinances may allow up to 80%, while VA loans can go up to 100% LTV for eligible veterans.
-USDA loans don’t currently offer cash-out options.
+FHA cash-out refinances allow up to 80%, while VA loans can go up to 100% LTV for eligible veterans.
+USDA loans don’t currently offer a cash-out option.

-Yes, a cash-out refinance replaces your old mortgage with a new one, which often comes with a different interest rate.
-Rates on cash-out refinances are usually slightly higher than rate-and-term refinances because lenders take on more risk.
-Depending on market conditions and your credit score, you may still secure a lower rate than your current mortgage.
-This can be beneficial if you’re also looking to reduce monthly payments.
+Yes.
+A cash-out refinance replaces your old mortgage with a new one, which comes with a new interest rate based on current market conditions and your credit profile.
+Rates on cash-out refinances are usually slightly higher than rate-and-term refinances because lenders assume more risk.
+Depending on when you originally locked your rate, your new rate could be higher or lower than what you’re currently paying.

-It’s possible, but more difficult, to qualify for a cash-out refinance with bad credit.
-Lenders generally require higher credit scores for cash-out loans, but FHA loans may allow approval with scores as low as 580.
+It is possible, but more difficult to qualify for a cash-out refinance with bad credit.
+Most programs require a minimum 620 credit score, but FHA cash-out refinances may allow approval with scores as low as 580.
 Expect stricter conditions, such as higher interest rates or lower maximum cash-out limits.
-Demonstrating steady income and a low debt-to-income (DTI) ratio can improve your chances.
+Demonstrating steady income and a low DTI ratio can improve your chances significantly.

 Pre-qualify in minutes or speak with a local Rize Mortgage loan officer to create a tailored plan that puts your home's equity to work for you.